buildingSMART/BCF-XML/Documentation/README.md

     * An XML file following the visinfo.xsd schema that is described below.
     * Multiple viewpoints are possible since BCF 2.0.
 Names of these files are not predefined.
 Note: One viewpoint needs to be be named viewpoint.bcfv even in the case of multiple viewpoints.
 * snapshot.png
     *  A snapshot related to the topic (for compatibility with BCF 1.0).
+The longest dimension of should not exceed 1500 px, length or width.
 Multiple snapshots are possible since BCF 2.0.
 Names of these files are not predefined.
 Note: One snapshot needs to be named snapshot.png even in the case of multiple viewpoints.